Little Owl's Night

 $18.99 US

-It's evening in the forest and Little Owl wakes up from his day-long sleep to watch his friends enjoying the night.
-Hedgehog sniffs for mushrooms, Skunk nibbles at berries, Frog croaks, and Cricket sings.
-A full moon rises and Little Owl can't understand why anyone would want to miss it.
+It’s evening in the forest, and Little Owl has just woken up from his day-long slumber to watch his friends enjoying the night.
+There’s Hedgehog, who sniffs around for mushrooms; Skunk, who nibbles at berries; Frog, who croaks; and Cricket, who sings.
+As the full moon rises, Little Owl wonders how anyone would want to miss it.
 Could the daytime be nearly as wonderful?
-Mama Owl begins to describe it to him, but as the sun comes up, Little Owl falls fast asleep.
+But as Mama Owl begins to describe it to him, Little Owl falls fast asleep!

 Divya Srinivasan is an illustrator and animator living in Austin, Texas.
 She is also the author-illustrator of Little Owl’s Night and Octopus Alone.
 View titles by Divya Srinivasan